mateusfg7/Podcastr/README.md

 ## Back-End

 The fake server use the package [json-server](https://www.npmjs.com/package/json-server) to start a back-end server for development.
-The data of this back-end is on [`server.json`](server.json) file.6
+The data of this back-end is on [`server.json`](server.json) file.

 To use other back-end server, change the `baseURL` on [`src/services/api.ts`](src/services/api.ts) with your back-end server url.